intersystems-ib/workshop-vscode-iris/README.md

 ## (a).
 Setup

-Run an InterSystems IRIS container
+Run an InterSystems IRIS container.
+If you are running Docker on Windows please, un-comment the `command` section in [docker-compose.yml](docker-compose.yml) file to avoid errors with the checking of Linux capabilities.

 ```
 docker-compose up -d